Airspace protection

 This surface is usually the lowest of the two surfaces that make up Prescribed Airspace, and is designed to provide protection for visual flying, or VFR (when the pilot is flying by sight).

-Procedures for Air Navigational Services – Aircraft Operations (PANS-OPS)
+Procedures for Air Navigation Services – Aircraft Operations (PANS-OPS)

 This surface is usually higher than the OLS and is designed to provide protection for instrument flying, or IFR (when the pilot is flying by instruments).
 The PANS-OPS may also protect airspace around the network of navigational aids that are critical for instrument flying.